A place for everything…

 Organizational experts say that you should go through your home closet every year.
 Anything you haven’t used in the last six months should be discarded.
 When it comes to an RV, anything you didn’t use on your past trip should probably not be brought along on the next one.

 That’s our system, what works for us.
 I suppose it’s a reflection of our personality.
 Neither one of us can stand clutter.
-And with each trip, things seem to get more streamlined.
+And with hundreds of trips under our belts, things are very streamlined.

 I’d love to hear how you have uncluttered your RV.
-Use comments below to share.
+Use the comments below to share.

 Looking for exciting RV trip ideas and travel suggestions?

 We’ve written a library of RV Travel books that lay out guided RV explorations of scenic areas of the US that we’’ve explored and think would make an excellent RV trip for you.

 In each location, we provide a suggested route and itinerary (7 stops in each guide, one for each day of a week trip!) as well as links to multiple campgrounds and boondocking spots, local tips, and interesting things to do at each location.

 You can hit everything in seven days, do a whirlwind weekend tour, or you can take your time and explore the area over a 2+ week period.